-This year the Centre for Army Leadership’s 2019 Conference: Leading in the Digital Age on 23 October at the Royal Military Academy Sandhurst.
+This year the Centre for Army Leadership’s 2019 Conference: Leading in the Digital Age took place on 23 October at the Royal Military Academy Sandhurst.

-Over 1000 delegates from across defence and the civilian sector will attend to listen to some outstanding speakers, a series of exciting pop-up events and a final panel discussion in the afternoon.
+1200 delegates from across defence and the civilian sector gathered to listen to some outstanding speakers, a series of exciting pop-up events and a final panel discussion in the afternoon.

-As the British Army’s major leadership conference, the event will bring together leaders and academics from across the military and civilian worlds in order to explore the theme, discuss the challenges and consider the implications.
+As the British Army’s major leadership conference, this event bought together leaders and academics from across the military and civilian worlds in order to explore the theme, discuss the challenges and consider the implications.

-The Centre for Army Leadership 2019 Conference theme is ‘Leading in the Digital Age’.
-This will examine the challenges and opportunities for leadership in the digital age, including examining a range of topics such as organisational structures, information flow, the role of power and authority, problem-solving, decision-making implications, personal development and emotional control.
+The Centre for Army Leadership 2019 Conference theme was ‘Leading in the Digital Age’.
+We examined the challenges and opportunities for leadership in the digital age, including examining a range of topics such as organisational structures, information flow, the role of power and authority, problem-solving, decision-making implications, personal development and emotional control.

 In today’s complex and rapidly changing world, leaders at every level need not only to be comfortable with the digital revolution but also have the skills to anticipate it, the ability to recognise its impact and the agility to adjust.